os-data/eu-structural-funds/data/ES.spain/ES.ESF-national/README.md

-National databases for ESF Operational Programms which are applied on a national level.
+Datasets for ESF Operational Programms which are applied on a national level.

 ESF 2007-2013.
 File: PDF